7 memorable Franck Ribery moments for FC Bayern

-He's scored dream goals, provided beautiful assists and outfoxed numerous opponents with his dribbling.
+He's scored amazing goals, provided beautiful assists and outfoxed numerous opponents with his dribbling.
 A highlight reel of Franck Ribéry in FC Bayern colours could be as long as a feature film.
-The Frenchman turns 37 on Tuesday, and fcbayern.com looks back on seven of Bayern's former number seven's most memorable moments to mark the day.
+Here’s some of his most memorable moments:

-Ribéry made a name for himself with his first Bundesliga goal.
-On Matchday 2 of the 2007/08 season, he looked Bremen goalkeeper Tim Wiese in the eye from 12 yards out, before casually chipping his penalty down the middle.
-His effort in setting up the chance to score the fourth goal in a 4-0 win had every Bayern fan out of their seat: the Frenchman showed sensational ball control just outside his own penalty area, followed by a chip to leave Werder's Christian Schulz out of position before countering with lightning speed - simply magic!
+Ribery made a name for himself with his first Bundesliga goal.
+On Matchday 2 of the 2007/08 season, he looked Bremen goalkeeper Tim Wiese in the eyes from 12 yards out, before casually chipping his penalty down the middle.
+His effort in setting up the chance to score the fourth goal in a 4-0 win also had every Bayern fan out of their seat.
+The Frenchman showed sensational ball control just outside his own penalty area, followed by a chip to leave Werder's Christian Schulz out of position before countering with lightning speed - simply magnifique!

-They were a wing pair unrivalled in all of Europe.
-For a decade, Franck Ribéry and Arjen Robben shaped FC Bayern.
+They were a wing duo unrivalled in all of Europe.
+Franck Ribery and Arjen Robben defined a decade at FC Bayern.
 From their very first appearance together, they showed the world what was to follow in years to come.
 Just one day after signing in August 2009, Robben was substituted on during Bayern's Bundesliga match against Wolfsburg.
-Ribéry and the Dutchman started making magic right from the off.
-Two men, two goals, that must have been their mantra.
+Ribery and the Dutchman started making magic right from the off.
+Two men, two goals - that must have been their mantra.
 The interplay between the two clicked right away.
-Robben scored two goals, both thanks to assists from Ribéry.
-In the end, Bayern won 3-0.
+Robben scored two goals, both thanks to assists from Ribery, as Bayern won 3-0.

 See below for the moments from Robben's debut in 2009:

-When Ribéry was asked what his best goal was, he didn't have to think too long.
-On the final matchday of the 2012/13 Bundesliga season, he achieved perhaps his most impressive feat.
-Bayern were 3-2 down against Mönchengladbach when Philipp Lahm picked out the Frenchman with a powerful cross.
-Ribery hit the ball first time on the volley, an unstoppable shot from the edge of the penalty area that flew into the net - what a fantastic equaliser!
-A few minutes later, Ribéry provided the assist for Robben to snatch a 4-3 win.
+When Ribery was asked what his best goal was, he didn't have to think too long.
+Bayern were 3-2 down against Mönchengladbach on the final matchday of the 2012/13 Bundesliga season when Philipp Lahm picked out the Frenchman with a powerful cross.
+Ribery hit the ball first time on the volley, an unstoppable shot from the edge of the penalty area that flew into the net.
+A few minutes later, Ribery provided the assist for Robben to snatch a 4-3 win.
 The result would help the Bavarians go into the Champions League final a week later feeling hugely confident.

-Of course, Ribéry also played his part in Bayern's greatest success in recent history.
-After all, he was the one who perfectly controlled Jérôme Boateng's long ball and it was his heel that set Robben through for his winning goal to make it 2-1 to FCB in the final minute of the game.
-He had also previously kicked off the action with a great pass to Robben, who assisted Mario Mandžukić's opener.
+Of course, Ribery also played his part in Bayern's 2013 Champions League triumph.
+After all, it was him who perfectly controlled Jerome Boateng's long ball and it was his heel that set Robben through for his winning goal to make it 2-1 to FCB in the 89th minute of the game.
+He had also previously kicked off the action with a great pass to Robben, who assisted Mario Mandzukic's opener.

-Man of the match Ribéry led FC Bayern to their next title just months after the triumph at Wembley.
-In the UEFA Supercup, the Munich side met Chelsea for the first time since the bitter Dahoam final.
-After a slow start, Ribéry, who was named Europe's Footballer of the Year just one day earlier, brought FCB back into the game with a wondergoal just after half-time.
-From 25 yards he surprised Chelsea goalkeeper Petr Čech with a shot that flew into the near corner.
-Ribéry also showed ice cool calmness in the penalty shoot-out and converted his attempt.
-In the end, Bayern won 5-4 and took the trophy.
+Man of the match Ribery led FC Bayern to their next title just months after the triumph at Wembley.
+The Munich side met Chelsea in the UEFA Supercup for the first time since the disappointment of Finale Dahoam.
+After a slow start, Ribery, who was named Europe's Footballer of the Year just one day earlier, brought FCB back into the game with a wondergoal just after half-time.
+From 25 yards he surprised Chelsea goalkeeper Petr Cech with a shot that flew into the near corner.
+Ribery also showed ice-cool calmness in the penalty shootout and converted his attempt as Bayern won 5-4 to take home the trophy.

-Should the Bundesliga ever need a new shadow logo, Ribéry is a strong candidate to provide it; on 2 April 2016 against Eintracht, after a parry from Frankfurt goalkeeper Lukáš Hrádecký, the Frenchman reacted instinctively on the goalline.
+Should the Bundesliga ever need a new logo, Ribery is a strong candidate to provide it, On 2 April 2016 against Eintracht, after a parry from Frankfurt goalkeeper Lukas Hradecky, the Frenchman reacted instinctively on the goalline.
 He judged the high ball to perfection and his airborne effort was unstoppable.
-It was the only goal of the day, and coach Pep Guardiola, the crowd in the Allianz Arena and especially Ribéry couldn't believe what they'd seen, exploding with joy.
+It was the only goal of the day, and coach Pep Guardiola, the crowd in the Allianz Arena and especially Ribery couldn't believe what they'd seen.